Carlos-vargs/api-store/README.md

 # After generating the .env file, you need to
 # Configure the database and run the migrations
-# The "DB_USERNAME" is optional depending on
+# The "DB_PASSWORD" is optional depending on
 # Your configuration in mysql

 DB_CONNECTION=mysql